ProjecVirgil/VirgilAI/README.md

 > Simply run the command `python main.py` or `python3 main.py` in the terminal 📃

 ## IMPORTANT!!
-The project is very young and is in alpha, indeed missing a good code, there are a lot of bugs or problem and the AI working principle in Italian expect for the part of AI, also the assistant is personalize only via code (for now).
+The project is very young and is in alpha, indeed missing a good code, there are a lot of bugs or problem and the AI working principle in Italian expect for the part of AI, also the assistant is personalize only via code (for now). 🐛
-There are various path to modify and where is necesarry modify with the correct path
+There are various path to modify and where is necesarry modify with the correct path 🛣️

 - file TurnTheLight.py (Moduls,Theligh) line 10
 - file WhatsIs.py (Moduls,TheWeather) line 11
 - file SendCommand.py (Moduls,ChooseCommand) line 28

+The api for GPT is almost free but is necessary inser the credit/debit card (sorry i now is annoying) 💸

 ## Future idea/goal for this project

 > Is to create a multi-platform application with Dart and Flask to give the possibility to modify ALL (Word activation, position for weather and news, configure the domotic, etc..) 👾

 ## Credits
 Only me 💻

-ps: follow me on [instagram](https://www.instagram.com/akiidjk)
+ps: follow me on [instagram](https://www.instagram.com/akiidjk) and [twitter](https://twitter.com/R3tr0_fj) contact me for help or support